 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-Uniview vs Ubiquiti Overview
+Uniview vs Ubiquiti Security Cameras (2024) Overview

 Uniview (also referred to as UNV) was founded in 2005.
-It was a Chinese-based company that originated in the Hangzhou province of China, thanks to the investments of Huawei, 3Com, and an American investment firm called Bain Capital.
-Currently, it is operating independently and has become an internationally recognized brand, competing with the likes of Dahua and Hikvision.
+It was a Chinese-based company that originated in the Hangzhou province of China.

 Year Founded